UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 # Discussion on porting OpenACC to OpenMP

- For completeness, we provide in this section some highlights of the available open-source tools that provide support of OpenACC in terms of compilers and hardware.
+ For completeness, we provide in this section some highlights of the available open-source OpenACC compilers.
 According to the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349) and the [OpenACC website](https://www.openacc.org/tools), the only open-source compiler that supports OpenACC offloading to NVIDIA and AMD accelerators is GCC 10.
 Recently, there has been an effort in developing an open-source compiler to complement the existing one, thus allowing to perform experiments on a broad range of architectures.
-The compiler is called [Clacc](https://ieeexplore.ieee.org/document/8639349) and its development is funded by Exascale Computing Project: [Clacc project](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/), which is described in the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349).
+The compiler is called [Clacc](https://ieeexplore.ieee.org/document/8639349) and its development is funded by the Exascale Computing Project: [Clacc project](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/) and is further described in the work of [J. Vetter et al.](https://ieeexplore.ieee.org/document/8639349).
 We thus focus here on providing some basic features of the Clacc compiler platform, without addressing deeply the fundamental aspect of the compiler, which is beyond the scope of this documentation..

 Clacc is an open-source OpenACC compiler platform that has support for [Clang](https://clang.llvm.org/) and [LLVM](https://llvm.org/), and aims at facilitating GPU-programming in its broad use.
 The key behind the design of Clacc is based on translating OpenACC to OpenMP, taking advantage of the existing OpenMP debugging tools to be re-used for OpenACC.
 Clacc was designed to mimic the exact behavior of OpenMP as explicit as possible.
 The Clacc strategy for interpreting OpenACC is based on one-to-one mapping of [OpenACC directives to OpenMP directives](https://ieeexplore.ieee.org/document/8639349) as we have already shown in the [Table 1.](#Table1) above.